Third Punic War: Background

 Modern scholars have advanced several theories as to why Rome was eager for war.
-These include: a Roman fear of Carthaginian commercial competition; a desire to forestall a wider war which might have broken out with the death of Masinissa, who was aged 89 at the time; the factional use of Carthage as a political "bogeyman", irrespective of her true power; a greed for glory and loot; and a desire to quash a political system which Rome considered anathema.
+These include: a Roman fear of Carthaginian commercial competition; a desire to forestall a wider war which might have broken out with the death of Masinissa, who was aged 89 at the time; the factional use of Carthage as a political "bogeyman", irrespective of its true power; a greed for glory and loot; and a desire to quash a political system which Rome considered anathema.
 No consensus has been reached regarding these and other hypotheses.
 Carthaginian embassies attempted to negotiate with Rome, which responded evasively.
 The large North African port city of Utica, some 55 km north of Carthage, went over to Rome in 149 BC.
 Aware that Utica's harbour would greatly facilitate any assault on Carthage, the Senate and the People's Assembly of Rome declared war on Carthage.

 The Romans elected two men each year, known as consuls, as senior magistrates, who at time of war would each lead an army; on occasion their term of office was extended.
 A large Roman army landed at Utica in 149 BC under both consuls for the year, Manius Manilius commanding the army and Lucius Marcius Censorinus the fleet.
 The Carthaginians continued to attempt to appease Rome and sent an embassy to Utica.
-The consuls demanded that they hand over all weaponry, reluctantly the Carthaginians did so.
+The consuls demanded that they hand over all weaponry; reluctantly the Carthaginians did so.
 Large convoys took enormous stocks of equipment from Carthage to Utica.
 Surviving records state that these included 200,000 sets of armour and 2,000 catapults.
 Carthage's warships all sailed to Utica and were burnt in the harbour.
 Once Carthage was disarmed, Censorinus made the further demand that the Carthaginians abandon their city and relocate 16 km away from the sea; Carthage would then be destroyed.
 The Carthaginians abandoned negotiations and prepared to defend their city.